Is the CARS section of the MCAT turning out to be one of your biggest challenges during MCAT prep?

 And the #1 way to do that is to use strategies that others have used to score over the 90th percentile on the MCAT.
 Those are MCAT study techniques that you KNOW work.

-In this guide, we have an entire CARS section filled with strategies used and recommended by those who have dominated the CARS section and are now in the med-school of their dreams.
+In this top scorer MCAT strategy 'toolkit' we have for you, we have an entire CARS section filled with strategies used and recommended by those who have dominated the CARS section and are now in the med-school of their dreams.

-So if you want all of our best CARS strategies, shortcuts, and hacks that we don't release anywhere else, you can download or learn more about the guide by clicking the link at the end of this post.
-Also, make sure to also check out the table of contents to see exactly what you get in the CARS section!
+So if you want all of our best CARS strategies, shortcuts, and hacks that we don't release anywhere else, you can download or learn more about the guide by clicking the link below.

-UPDATE: We recently released the 130+ Scorer CARS Strategy Report!
-In this 20-page report, we included CARS strategies strictly from 130+ scorers.
-It includes additional strategies that aren't in the MCAT Mastery Strategy Guide.
+We recently released the 130+ Scorer CARS Strategy Report!
+In this downloadable PDF report, we included CARS strategies strictly from 130+ scorers.
+It includes additional strategies that aren't in the Top Scorer MCAT Strategy Guide.
 We made it for those who need extra help with CARS.
 Check it out here.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.